QuakePhil/p2pdealers/README.md

 # Question: Can we do peer to peer javascript?
 Looks like we can!
 (Although RTCDataChannel may need some handshaking server behind the scenes, need to refactor DataChannel.js)

+# Browsers where it works
+* Chrome

+# Browsers where it doesnt
+* IE
+* Chrome Ipad

 # Pull Requests are welcome!
-Need to add some sort of graphics?
+* Need to add some sort of graphics?
-Better ui
+* Better ui
-Better gameplay
+* Better gameplay

 # Current gameplay
 Since this is p2p javascript, we must realize that any player can live edit the code and "cheat" (get unlimited resources etc) very easily.